Suyetchai MLA: Production

-Casting

-Sathyaraj pairs with Mantra.
-Prakash Raj plays a big role and the rest of the cast includes Thilakan, Nassar, Rajan P. Dev, Cochin Haneefa, Ponnambalam, Delhi Ganesh, and a new find Rakesh.
-Sabesh–Murali composed the film soundtrack and background music, while D. Shankar and R. Suresh Rajhan were the cinematographer and the editor respectively.

-Filming

 The filming was held at Chennai, Pondicherry, Madurai and Delhi.
 At the time of release, the LIC Housing Finance took the film to court.
-The official had stated that Stanley P. Rajan and his associates, who jointly produced the film, had cheated the company of Rs.
-50.39 lakhs.
-According to him, Mr Rajan had obtained a housing loan of Rs.
-25 lakhs by submitting fake address and false particulars in his application.
+The official had stated that Stanley P. Rajan and his associates, who jointly produced the film, had cheated the company of ₹50.39 lakh.
+According to him, Stanley P. Rajan had obtained a housing loan of ₹25 lakh by submitting fake address and false particulars in his application.
 His associates too applied for and availed themselves of the loan using a similar modus operandi.
 After obtaining the housing loans, they diverted the sum for film production without using for building houses.

 Soundtrack

 The film score and the soundtrack were composed by Sabesh–Murali.
 The soundtrack, released in 2004, features 3 tracks with lyrics written by Gangai Amaran.